TDarkShadow/iheartnewvegas/main.md

     - [X] Low-glow Moon.
 - Copy **textures\sky\skystars.dds** and paste it inside **textures\NVDLC02\sky**.

-> This will also apply the new night sky texture to Zion.
+> ℹ️ This will also apply the new night sky texture to Zion.

 [**Night Sky Tweaks**](https://www.nexusmods.com/newvegas/mods/73529)
 Fixes the bright night sky horizons.